sharetribe/example-processes/README.md

 ### automatic-off-session-payment

 This process makes it possible to create bookings for more than 90 days in the future and still use the default Stripe integration.
 The automatic off-session payment process creates the booking when the transaction is initiated, but handles the payment closer to the actual booking time.
 See the [automatic off-session payments article](https://www.sharetribe.com/docs/concepts/off-session-payments-in-transaction-process/) for more information.

+The [README.md](./automatic-off-session-payment/README.md) file in the process folder describes how to take the process into use in the Sharetribe Web Template.

 ![automatic-off-session-payment](./automatic-off-session-payment.png)